hotrodorm/hotrod/hotrod-project/docs/features.md

 The flexible data type resolution engine employs SQL dialect-based, custom rule-based, designated data types, and JDBC data types to determine the types for all tables and query columns.
 The Data type Resolution grants you full control over the data types used in database interactions.

-### Updatable Entity Model
+### Customizable Entity Model

 Entities for tables, views, and Nitro SELECTs separate their *Layout* (the structure of tables and queries) from their *Model* (custom behavior and implementation).
 This ensures that your hand-written domain logic remains safe from the ever-changing nature of table and query structures.
 When the persistence layer is updated the layout classes are refreshed to reflect the latest database structures while preserving your custom domain logic within the separated model classes.

 ### Feature-Rich LiveSQL

 LiveSQL allows you to create flexible queries from your application, complete with compilation-time syntax checks as you type.
-The comprehensive syntax covers SELECT, INSERT, UPDATE, and DELETE SQL statements, in addition to all major SQL clauses and expressions, window functions, SQL meta-expressions, subqueries, plain and recursive CTEs, semi-joins, self-joins, lateral joins, row locking, and more.
+The comprehensive syntax covers SELECT, INSERT, UPDATE, and DELETE SQL statements, in addition to all major SQL clauses and expressions, set operators, window functions, SQL meta-expressions, subqueries, plain and recursive CTEs, semi-joins, self-joins, lateral joins, row locking, and more.

 ### Built-In Low Performance Query Detection